New minimum wage: how should your business prepare?

 What is the new minimum wage?

-When it is introduced in April, the new minimum wage for over 21s (otherwise known as the national wage) will be £11.28 an hour.
+When it is introduced in April, over 21s will become eligible for the National Living Wage, which will be raised to £11.44 an hour.
 This is a 9.8% increase on the previous rate.
 Minimum pay rates for younger workers are also set to increase.
-Here's a quick breakdown of how the 2022/23 rates compare:
+Here’s a quick breakdown of how the 2022/23 rates compare:

 23 and over21 to 2218 to 2016 to 18Apprentice